stephencweiss/stephencharlesweiss.com/content/blog/2019-05-17/hooks-async-joy-of-new-problems.md

 };
 ```

-There’s only one problem: this creates an infinite loop.
+There's only one problem: this creates an infinite loop.

 I only call `useAsync` when the value of `photo` changes (notice the `[photo]` in the second argument position for `useAsync`), but I set that value each time it returns, which means I can call it again, and again, and again…

-I guess my reliable solution wasn’t so reliable any more.
+I guess my reliable solution wasn't so reliable any more.

 # New Approaches For New Problems

-Before I started working with Hooks, I noticed a lot of people make comments along the lines of “it’s a different way of thinking.”
+Before I started working with Hooks, I noticed a lot of people make comments along the lines of “it's a different way of thinking.”
 The React team themselves call this out specifically in their introduction to Hooks<sup>4</sup>> :

 > It takes a bit of a mindshift to start “thinking in Hooks.”

-When refactoring to hooks, we actually don’t need to use state at all.
-Instead, the `useAsync` method returns a promise which has a `loading` attribute and once it’s resolved a `value`.
+When refactoring to hooks, we actually don't need to use state at all.
+Instead, the `useAsync` method returns a promise which has a `loading` attribute and once it's resolved a `value`.

 This makes our new code succinct and very readable.